L3ad Solutions

 I Ignored Server Downtime for Months.Then Lost a Client.

 I built a client's site, launched it, and never checked if it was actually running.
 Sounds ridiculous, but I was focused on the next project.
-Six weeks in, the client mentioned their site was down for two days.
-I had no idea.
-They'd already lost leads and trust.

-That's when I realized I needed visibility without adding cost or complexity.
-I started using free uptime monitoring tools that ping your site every few minutes and alert you when it goes dark.
-Most of them have a free tier that covers 1-3 websites and gives you instant notifications via email or Slack.
-The setup takes 10 minutes.
+That's when I realized I needed visibility without adding cost or complexity. com/business) tools that ping your site every few minutes and alert you when it goes dark.

 Now I set up monitoring on every client site before handoff.
 It's not sexy work, but it's the difference between knowing about a problem in 2 minutes versus your client finding out first.
-Our web design process includes this as standard because downtime is visibility lost.

 Takeaway